-Non-family guests are allowed on a limited basis for private play.

-Each residential household may have up to 3 non-resident non-family guests per reservation up to 2 times per calendar month.
+- 1. Non-family guests are allowed on a limited basis for private play. - 2.
+Each residential household may have up to 4 non-resident, non-family guests per reservation up to 1 time per calendar week. - 3.
 Residents are responsible for their guests.